 Define your goals

-Before you create a new or revised budget for your financial wellness initiatives, first define your goals to set realistic expectations of how much you can spend on each employee.
+Before you create a budget for financial wellness, first define your goals.
+Set realistic expectations of how much you can spend per employee.

-Define both short and long term goals of enrollment and engagement rates and continually look to revise these goal numbers as you learn more about how employees are using their financial wellness benefits.
+Define both short and long term goals of enrollment and engagement rates.
+Then, continually look to revise these goal numbers as you learn more about how employees are using their financial wellness benefits.

-Because healthcare costs can be directly linked to stress employees feel from their personal finances, your goals may include tangible decreases to healthcare costs as a result of new financial wellness benefits.
+Healthcare costs can be directly linked to stress.
+Therefore, your goals may include decreases to healthcare costs as a result of new financial wellness benefits.

 Calculate ROI/VOI of rollouts

-While total healthcare savings or event adoption rates of wellness plans may be a good starting place, many employers are now turning to VOIs, or Value on Investments, that focus on softer numbers like employee happiness and absenteeism rates to understand how well a financial wellness program is performing.
+While healthcare savings or adoption rates may be a good start, many employers are now turning to VOIs.
+Value on Investments focus on softer numbers.
+They use employee happiness and absenteeism rates to understand how well a wellness program is working.

-By using VOIs in addition to ROIs, you can get a more complete picture of how your wellness program is performing.
+By using VOIs in addition to ROIs, you can get a more complete picture.
 When creating a budget, take into account all of the benefits your employees are receiving.

 Examples of VOIs

-- Employee Wellbeing: Through periodic surveys, you can get an idea of how your employees feel about their financial wellbeing.
-Using quarterly or annual surveys can help you understand a financial wellness platform’s effectiveness beyond their obvious ROIs.
+- Employee Wellbeing: Use periodic surveys to get an idea of how your employees feel about their financial wellbeing.
+Surveys can help you understand a financial wellness platform’s effectiveness beyond their obvious ROIs.

 Examples of ROIs

-- Lower Healthcare Costs: Financial stress causes leads to tangible medical costs.
-Measure your employees’ usage of healthcare benefits and their out-of-pocket medical expenses for managing their stress as their financial situations change.
+- Lower Healthcare Costs: Financial stress causes higher medical costs.
+Measure your employees’ usage of healthcare benefits.
+Then, watch their out-of-pocket medical expenses for managing their stress as their financial situations change.

-- Turnover Rates: High turnover rates are often the direct result of employees not receiving the support they need both in and outside of work.
-Supporting employees through stronger wellness programs can reduce their stresses that result in lower employee turnover.
+- Turnover Rates: High turnover rates are often the result of employees not receiving the support they need.
+Supporting employees through strong wellness programs can reduce their stresses.
+Thus, lowering employee turnover rates.

 Guidelines for costs